 What gear should a beginner cyclist buy first?

-A helmet, padded shorts, and front/rear lights.
-Add gloves and a flat kit once you start riding further.
+Start with a helmet, padded shorts, and front/rear lights.
+Then add gloves and a flat repair kit once you start riding farther.

 Do I really need padded shorts for short rides?

-Even for rides under 15 miles, padded shorts prevent soreness and keep you comfortable enough to ride more often.
+Even on shorter rides, padded shorts help reduce soreness and make it easier to ride more often.

 How much should I spend on a cycling helmet?